Skip to content

 Bachelor of Science, Major in Nursing

-Students can enter the program as freshmen, transfers or as a change of major after their freshman or sophomore year.
+Students can enter the program as first-year students, transfers or as a change of major after their first or second year.
 Both routes of entry are highly competitive.
 Pass rates on the national licensure exam (the NCLEX) are consistently above the state and national levels.

 As a direct admit program, students are accepted as freshmen into nursing and remain in the nursing major as long as they meet progression requirements (see nursing undergraduate handbook).
 While freshmen are introduced to the nursing profession in their first semester at Clemson through Nursing 1020: Nursing Success Skills, they primarily take general education and science courses during their first two years.
 During the remaining two years, studies focus more specifically on nursing.
 Students have the opportunity to work closely with faculty and students on research and service projects through creative inquiry, the honors program, and interdisciplinary courses.